Kailxxz/Diabetes-Diagnosis/README.md

 # Diabetes Diagnosis Web Application

 This repository contains code for a web application built with Streamlit to predict diabetes using a machine learning model.
-The model is trained on the `diabetes.csv` dataset and saved as a pickle file named `diabetes.pkl` using `diabetes.py`.
+The model is trained on the `diabetes.csv` dataset and saved as a pickle file named `model.pkl` using `diabetes.py`.
 The web application is implemented in `webapp.py` using Streamlit.

 ## Files